Rob Kostich interview: After 400 million Call of Duty games sold, Activision still has big plans ahead

 Here’s an edited transcript of our interview.

 GamesBeat: It seems like there’s been both deliberate and accidental steps in the evolution of Call of Duty.
 Zombies became this second or third experience that comes with the game.
 You had multiple studios launching the game, alternating every year.
-Then you had Warzone running year round, and Call of Duty Mobile.
+Then you had Warzone running year-round, and Call of Duty Mobile.
 How do you look at what’s deliberate and what’s opportunistic in that evolution?

 Rob Kostich: We’ve been planning this a lot over the last few years.
 The one thing we started with, we had the premium business coming out every fall with Call of Duty.
 We wanted to do a lot of things, and one thing we saw was continuing to pull our community closer together.
-That happened when, before Modern Warfare launched, we started announcing cross-progression, cross-play, new season pass, changing our monetization system.
+That happened when, before Modern Warfare launched, we started announcing cross-progression, crossplay, new season pass, changing our monetization system.
 Everything we can do to bring everyone together and provide free content to our fans at the same time.
 The big thing we wanted to do was get the community together and get them having fun.

 Warzone was the thing that was transformational to all of it.
 Certainly not everyone on the planet has the ability to pay $60 or the equivalent to play Call of Duty.
-For my money, Call of Duty is the best moment to moment action experience there is.
+For my money, Call of Duty is the best moment-to-moment action experience there is.
 Warzone has allowed everyone to come in and experience Call of Duty.
 Now it’s become the focal point, the central point, the welcome mat if you will for the franchise as we go forward.

 What’s important to us is we give all of our fans an incredible fun experience with Call of Duty, whether you’re free-to-play or premium, whoever you are.
 In Warzone that’s the first entry point, where you’ll experience the latest and greatest the franchise has to offer.
 You’ll go on a narrative journey with us through time.
 It’s the thing that’s transformed our business.
 It’s made our players more excited about our premium offerings as well.
 They get engaged in Call of Duty, all it has to offer across Zombies and everything else.

 You mentioned mobile as well.
-Mobile’s been an incredible way–you’ve seen the headlines, where we’ve scaled to more than 300 million downloads.
+Mobile’s been an incredible way — you’ve seen the headlines, where we’ve scaled to more than 300 million downloads.
 We have a nice scale on that business, and now we’re also launching in China.
 We’ve been able to tap into new audiences unlike ever before with the franchise.
-What’s fascinating is–I’ve certainly been around a long time, and it’s crazy.
+What’s fascinating is — I’ve certainly been around a long time, and it’s crazy.
 We launched the first Call of Duty in 2003.
 The franchise has never been bigger, been more relevant, and impacted more people in a positive way.
 We’re thrilled and excited about the prospects ahead of us as we continue to evolve the franchise for our community.

 GamesBeat: What else is there to do for the franchise, and how do you structure the teams going forward to do that?
 It seems a lot more complex than just three studios trading off each year now.
 You have different studios doing different pieces, like multiplayer or Zombies.
 How does that structure look now?

-Kostich: From a structure standpoint, one of the most important things for us–we have incredible development teams.
-As you know, in the creative process, wanting to keep these guys accountable and passionate about the things they work on–I can tell you one thing.
+Kostich: From a structure standpoint, one of the most important things for us — we have incredible development teams.
+As you know, in the creative process, wanting to keep these guys accountable and passionate about the things they work on — I can tell you one thing.
 They’re so passionate, whether they’re working on the premium games or Warzone, and how that’s impacted the community in such a positive way.

 When we launched Warzone, that was launched in partnership with Infinity Ward and Raven.
 Raven is now taking over Warzone in terms of live ops as we move this thing forward into the future.
 They’ve done an amazing job.
 All of our studios are collaborating and participating in that process to make sure we do this in the right way going forward, integrating our offerings together in a way that the community is excited about.